 2.5 hours south of Anchorage (1:45 beyond Girdwood) is Seward.
 You can arrive by car or train.
 On the way you have to opportunity to stop at the Alaska Wildlife Conservation Center (https://www.alaskawildlife.org/) and Portage Glacier viewing area where you can take a boat ride and see the glacier up close.
 If you want to see more glaciers you can venture through the longest tunnel (2.5 miles) in North America to Whittier.
 In Whittier you can take a full day glacier and wildlife cruise.
 Whittier is on the Prince William sound and offers kayaking, animal viewing, fishing in season, and even scuba diving.
 Once in Seward you can take glacier or wildlife tours in Resurrection Bay, take a water taxi to islands for remote camping, kayak, or visit the Seward Sea Life Center (https://www.alaskasealife.org/)

-Biking distance to grocery, post office, and walking/biking distance to restaurants and coffee shops.
+The closest airport is Ted Stevens International Airport (ANC).
+Biking distance to grocery, post office.
+And walking/biking distance to a few restaurants and coffee shops.
 There is bus and uber/lyft access throughout the city as well.
+A rental car would be the easiest way to get around.